In 2013, Google made a major breakthrough in the market by announcing that secure elements can now be emulated by software.

 The HCE solution is independent from MNOs, mobile manufacturers and Google.
 It allows you to be in full command of your mobile payment offers and services, thus keeping control over your relationship with your customers.

 The simplest solution for end users.

 Mobile payment, using HCE technology, only requires users to have an Android smartphone, with an NFC chip, to download a dedicated payment app, or to let their usual online banking app be updated, and voilà !
 Clear and simple instructions for your clients.
-Antelop Solutions offers an experience that follows standards set by Visa and MasterCard.
+Antelop Solutions offers an experience that follows standards set by MasterCard.
 Here’s how it works:

 When paying, there is no need to launch any apps nor to unlock the device.
 All that is required is to light up the screen and put it on the payment terminal.
 This simple move prevents contactless pickpocketing.